YSU Student Organization Policies

 5. Apply for Student Government Association funds.

-6. Solicit or generate funds for your organization go to: Student Activities > Student Organizations > Fundraising for the required process.
+6. Solicit or generate funds for your organization, please visit the Student Activities Fundraising page for more information.

-7. Have a mailbox in the Office of Student Activities (Kilcawley Center 2218).
+7. Have a mailbox in the Office of Student Activities (Kilcawley Center).

 9. Use of University vehicles for travel purposes.
-Procedures and rules for University travel may be found at the Travel Services web page.
+Procedures and rules for University travel may be found at on the EHS Risk Management website under Risk Programs.

 Section E. Denial or Loss of Registered Status

-The Director of Student Activities may recommend to the Office of Student Conduct that the registration of a group be denied, and organizations may be placed on interim suspension or lose registered status for any of the following reasons:
+The Director of Student Activities, or designee, may recommend to the Office of Community Standards & Student Conduct that the registration of a group be denied, and organizations may be placed on interim suspension or lose registered status for any of the following reasons:

 1. Non-compliance with University regulations.